-Welcome to The University of Tennessee Medical Center, a part of University Health System.
-We are committed to improving the quality of life for our patients and their families, by recruiting and retaining a health care team that offers expertise and leadership in care delivery, health education and meaningful research.
-Our promise is to offer hope by developing innovative and comprehensive health care services of exceptional quality and value.
+Welcome to The University of Tennessee Medical Center, a part of University Health System (UHS).
+We are committed to improving the quality of life of our patients and their families, our team members and our affiliated physicians through leadership in healthcare, health education and clinical research.
+Our promise is to develop and provide innovative and comprehensive healthcare services of exceptional quality and value.
 Our success in fulfilling this promise will be measured by those we serve.

-A health system serves many purposes.
-We work to improve our patients' health; through disease prevention, diagnosis and community wide health education.
+A hospital serves many purposes.
+We work to improve our patients' health, treat patients with injuries and disease, and educate patients, the community, doctors, nurses and other health professionals.
 In carrying out these activities, The University of Tennessee Medical Center works to respect your values and dignity.

-This guide is designed to provide you with important information you will need during your hospital stay.
-We welcome your comments and observations as we seek to transform the health of individuals in our region as a top-tier Academic Health System.
+This guidebook is designed to provide you with important information you will need during your hospital stay.
+We welcome your comments and observations so that we can improve medical and healthcare services in our region.

-Being in the hospital can be a stressful time.
-It is often a time of fear, confusion and high anxiety for both the patient and their families.
-Factors such as your condition, prescribed medicines and being in a new environment can lead to behavior changes and frustration.
-Your medical team and support staff will strive to integrate you and your family members into our health care team.
-We understand the needs of our patients and their families; however, there are instances in which we may need to enforce rules that ensure our patients receive the care and rest they need.
-We are committed to deliver high quality, safe, effective and efficient care, with an unmatched customer experience, providing East Tennesseans the opportunity to stay right here for their comprehensive health care needs.
+Being in the hospital is a very stressful time for patients and their families.
+It is often a time of fear, confusion and high anxiety for both the patient and family members.
+Factors such as your condition, prescribed medicines and being in a new environment can add to behavior changes and frustration.
+Your medical team and support staff will strive to provide you with the best quality of health care and integrate you and your family members into our health care team.

+We understand the needs of our patients and their families; however, there are instances where we may need to enforce rules to ensure that our patients receive the care and rest that they need.
+By addressing fears, working to develop a care plan, assisting with alleviating stress and providing you and your family with education, we will help facilitate a better hospital experience for you.